pennsignals/pennsignals.github.io/_posts/2020-03-22-explore-chime-parameters.md

 tags: [healthcare, data, data science, forecasting, COVID]
 ---

-Last week, we had begun forecasting both admission rates and the number of patients who *would* be hospitalized with COVID-19.
-This forecasting coincided (roughly) with the admission of our first COVID-19 patient into the UPENN health system.
-Since we didn't yet have many data points for our model, we instead selected parameters from regional reports and various publications.
+Last week, we began forecasting both admission rates and the number of patients who *would* be hospitalized with COVID-19.
+This forecasting coincided (roughly) with the admission of the first COVID-19 patient into the UPENN health system.
+Since we didn't yet have many data points for our model, we instead set parameters from regional reports and various publications.

-Two especially tricky parameters used as inputs by CHIME are the Rate of Detection (which must be calculated on a regional basis, based on local observations) and the Doubling Time (also not static, with a wide range of uncertainty).

 Now that a week has passed, we can take advantage of better regional data to produce more accurate forecasts from CHIME.

-The point of this blog post is to show analysts how to re-calculate the rate of detection and the doubling estimate to get this more accurate prediction.
+The point of this blog post is to show analysts how to re-calculate two especially tricky parameters used as inputs by CHIME: the Rate of Detection and the Doubling Time estimate.
+Rate of Detection is not static and must be calculated on a regional basis, based on local observations.
+Doubling Time is also not static, and has a wide range of uncertainty.

-I hope to show that a quick spreadsheet analysis is useful.
+I will describe a quick spreadsheet analysis that is useful for estimating these two parameters.

-Using a Spreadsheet to Estimate A Rate Of Detection
+Use a Spreadsheet to Estimate A Rate Of Detection
 --------
 Create a spreadsheet with columns like the one below:

 ![Spreadsheet estimate Pd5](https://i.ibb.co/c14Htjg/spread-sheet-pd5.png)

-Populate the spreadsheet with the past week's (or month's or whatever) observations (these are columns B and H above, in green).
+1) Populate the spreadsheet with the past week's (or month's or whatever) observations (these are columns B and H above, in green).

-Enter the assumed constants in the blue columns (columns D, E, and G).
+2) Enter the assumed constants in the blue columns (columns D, E, and G).
 While it's likely different regions have different values, the values we're currently using are as follows:
-* Rate of Detection i.e. _Probability of Detection_ = 5%
+* Rate of Detection (i.e. _Probability of Detection_) = 5%
 * _Est Market Share_ = 15%
-* _Est % Hospitilized_ = 5%
+* _Est % Hospitalized_ = 5%

-Fill in the last remaining columns (C and F, aka the orange ones) with the following equations:
+3) Fill in the last remaining columns (C and F, aka the orange ones) with the following equations:
 * Est of Total Infected = _Regional Known Infections_ /_Rate of Detection_
-* Est of Hospitalized = _Total Infected_ * _Est Market Share_ * _Est % Hospitilized_
+* Est of Hospitalized = _Total Infected_ * _Est Market Share_ * _Est % Hospitalized_

-Now compare the _Estimated Current Hospitalizations_ with _Observed Current Hospitalizations_.
-If these two numbers are different, then your _Rate of Detection_ parameter is incorrect.
+4) Now compare the _Estimated Current Hospitalizations_ with _Observed Current Hospitalizations_.
+If these two numbers are not equal, then your _Rate of Detection_ parameter is incorrect.

-NOTE:  We're going to assume that the _Assumed Market Share_ and _Assumed % Hospitalizations_ are correct (the latter is based on several publications, and we have a relatively high degree of confidence in that number).
+5) NOTE:  We're going to assume that the _Assumed Market Share_ and _Assumed % Hospitalizations_ are correct (the latter is based on several publications, and we have a relatively high degree of confidence in that number).

-To correctly estimate the _Rate of Detection_, change it until the numbers in the current _Estimated Current Hospitalizations_ matches the numbers in _Observed Current Hospitalizations_.
+6) To correctly estimate the _Rate of Detection_, change it until the numbers in the current _Estimated Current Hospitalizations_ matches the numbers in _Observed Current Hospitalizations_.

-In our example below, we had to change the _Rate of Detection_ from our initially assumed 5% up to 25%, a more accurate number, based on a week's worth of real-life observations.
+In our example below, we had to raise the _Rate of Detection_ from our initially assumed 5% up to 25%, a more accurate number, based on a week's worth of real-life observations.

 ![Spreadsheet estimate Pd25](https://i.ibb.co/VwpNhrX/spreadsheet-pd25.png)